richardbiely/gaia-ecs/README.md

 w.del(eats);
 ```

-Creating custom rules is just a matter of adding the relationship to an entity.
+Creating custom rules is just a matter of adding a relationship to an entity.

 ```cpp
 ecs::Entity bomb_exploding_on_del = w.add();